-The sea is at its warmest in September, having had the whole summer to heat up.
+The sea is at its warmest at the beginning of autumn, having had the whole summer to heat up.
 It’s still got a distinct chill to it, and we wouldn’t want it any other way!
 Start a day with a dip and feel that glow all day long.

 Always swim with someone, be it a loved one on the shore or check out the local flock of Bluetits Chill Swimmers for some extra support!

 After a day on the coast path or a wild dip, you’re going to want to warm up!
 Head to The Bishops, one of St Davids’ fantastic dog-friendly traditional pubs, and cosy up next to the open fire with a pint and the one you love.
 Whether you stay for dinner or wander back to your cottage, you’ll do it feeling rejuvenated and all caught up!

 Pembrokeshire is heralded as the birthplace of coasteering, a mixture of swimming, climbing and rock jumping around the coast line.
 It can be as challenging or gentle as you need it to be when you go with one of our brilliant adventure companies here on the St Davids Peninsula, and it will always be fun!

 Check out Celtic Quest Coasteering to plan your adventure.

 Step into history

 St Davids Cathedral and the ruins of the Bishops Palace are a must-visit at any time of the year.
 The architecture is breathtaking, and it has an air of total peace, especially on a still autumn day.
 We recommend parking at the top of St Davids and wandering down via the shops and cafes of St Davids.
 The Cathedral will gradually come into view, and makes the best final destination on your day in St Davids.

 Learn about St Davids Cathedral so you know what to look out for here.

 Hit The Waves